Publications

 Mining and Power: Darkness or Lighting for Africa?

-📄See Summary This study investigates the effect of mining activities involving 32 minerals on energy access (created using population and night lights at 1x1 km of resolution) in sub-Saharan Africa (SSA) from 2000 to 2022.
-Using georeferenced data in cells of 0.5°×0.5°, we compare energy access in areas with active mines to those with inactive mines, which are defined as sites that were discovered but were never active, serving as our control group.
+This study investigates the effect of mining activities involving 32 minerals on energy access (created using population and night lights at 1×1 km resolution) in sub-Saharan Africa from 2000 to 2022.
+Using georeferenced data in cells of 0.5°×0.5°, we compare energy access in areas with active mines to those with inactive mines, defined as sites that were discovered but were never active, serving as our control group.
 Our results indicate no evidence of active mines on energy access when using inactive mines for comparison.
-However, when all areas (without mines) are considered as the control group, the impact of mining activities appears significant and positive.
-Our findings show that regions mining energy-intensive minerals like uranium and cobalt have the lowest energy access.
-In contrast, those mining less intensive minerals such as gold have higher access rates.
-Interestingly, cells with Giant and SuperGiant mine sizes have relatively low energy access for local communities.
-We also investigate how mining affects electricity access using DHS data.
-Additionally, mining areas exhibit enclave characteristics, with positive spillover effects on nearby regions.
-Energy access is notably greater in mining locations near generators, power plants, large cities, ports, and key agricultural areas.
-Our results remain robust when considering the impact of mineral prices on energy access.
-Map: Discovery Mining (2001-2009) and Population Access of Energy (2000 and 2010)
+However, when all areas without mines are considered as the control group, the impact of mining activities appears significant and positive.
+Regions mining energy-intensive minerals like uranium and cobalt have the lowest energy access, while those mining gold have higher access rates.
+Mining areas exhibit enclave characteristics, with positive spillover effects on nearby regions.

 The New Mining Rush: Mineral Discoveries and Social Conflicts in Africa

-📄 See Summary The global energy transition is crucial but presents social and political challenges, particularly in mineral-rich African countries.
+The global energy transition is crucial but presents social and political challenges, particularly in mineral-rich African countries.
 This study uses high-resolution data to explore the relationship between mining discoveries and conflict from 1997 to 2022.
 Using high-resolution remote sensing data combined with a dynamic panel and event-study approach, our findings indicate that conflict increases during exploration, primarily due to protests and riots over gold minerals.
 This escalation peaks during the Pre-Feasibility and Feasibility stages before continuing to rise after production starts.
 Conflict patterns vary by mine size, mineral type, and ownership.
-Mechanism analysis highlights local economic development (local economic activity, electricity access, urbanization, and migration) and environmental degradation (deforestation rate) induced by mining, amplifying the risk of conflict and emphasizing the need for local engagement.
-Results are consistent across varying specifications, including using mineral prices as a treatment variable and adopting a Synthetic Control Differences-in-Differences design.
-Map: Number of conflict events in Africa 1997-2021
+Mechanism analysis highlights local economic development and environmental degradation induced by mining, amplifying the risk of conflict and emphasizing the need for local engagement.

 Under the Canopy: Mining and Deforestation in Sub-Saharan Africa

-📄 See Summary This study examines the impact of mining on deforestation in Sub-Saharan Africa (2001–2018).
-Using geospatial data on 14 minerals and a Two-Way Fixed Effects Difference-in-Differences (TWFE-DID) approach, we find that mining significantly increases deforestation, with indirect effects exceeding direct ones and extending up to 80 km from mining sites.
+This study examines the impact of mining on deforestation in Sub-Saharan Africa (2001–2018).
+Using geospatial data on 14 minerals and a Two-Way Fixed Effects Difference-in-Differences approach, we find that mining significantly increases deforestation, with indirect effects exceeding direct ones and extending up to 80 km from mining sites.
 Causal mediation analysis identifies key mechanisms, including agriculture, urbanization, infrastructure, and conflict.
 Results remain robust to global mineral price fluctuations and vary by mine size, mineral type, and ownership structure.
 Our findings highlight the broad environmental footprint of mining and the need for sustainable policies.
-Figure: Deforestation rate before/after mining discovered at cell and buffer zone levels

 Mining, Local Governance, and Urbanization in Sub-Saharan Africa